 You will need to either purchase the test from a publisher or contact author(s) to obtain the test along with copyright permissions to use it in your research.
 When contacting an author for copyright permissions you will often send a permission letter.
 Examples of permission letters are included in the Permission Letters section below.

 For a video introduction, see the the Introduction to Tests and Measurements Workshop below.

 This workshop provides an introduction to library resources which can be used to locate tests and measurements for dissertation research.

-The simplest way to discover instruments relevant to your dissertation research is to carefully read the methods sections in peer-reviewed journal articles.
+The simplest way to discover instruments relevant to your dissertation research is to carefully read the "Methods" section in peer-reviewed journal articles.
 A dissertation will build on a field of study and you will be well served by understanding how the constructs you are interested in have been measured.
-For example, if you are interested in depression, as you read articles take note of which depression inventories are used and why.
+For example, while exploring the topic of depression, read articles and take note of which depression inventories are used and why.